reinforced/Reinforced.Typings/README.md

 Documentation and samples
 -------------

 Detailed documentation and usage samples is coming.
-For now Reinforced.Typings has pretty XMLDOC comments so feel fre to use it.
+For now Reinforced.Typings has pretty XMLDOC comments so feel free to use it.
 Also you can star this project to make documentation appear faster :)